Beautiful Islands and Beaches in San Vicente, Palawan

 Special Thanks to PHILTOA for inviting #TeamOutofTown.
 PHILTOA members and its media partners recently visited the island to conduct PALAWAN, The Last Frontier Update.

-Out of Town Travel Blog is one of the media partners of the 30th Philippine Travel Mart happening on August 30 to September 1, 2019, at SMX Convention Center Manila, Mall of Asia Complex, Pasay City.
+Out of Town Travel Blog is one of the media partners of the 30th Philippine Travel Mart happening from August 30 to September 1, 2019, at SMX Convention Center Manila, Mall of Asia Complex, Pasay City.

 Thanks also to Aivan Abao – the Marketing Manager of St. Vincent Travel and Tours for providing a comfortable and enjoyable tour of San Vicente, Palawan.